sambit-giri/BCemu/README.md

 ## References
 <a id="1">[1]</a>
 Schneider, A., Teyssier, R., Stadel, J., Chisari, N. E., Le Brun, A. M., Amara, A., & Refregier, A. (2019).
 Quantifying baryon effects on the matter power spectrum and the weak lensing shear correlation.
-Journal of Cosmology and Astroparticle Physics, 2019(03), 020.
+Journal of Cosmology and Astroparticle Physics, 2019(03), 020. [arXiv:1810.08629](https://arxiv.org/abs/1810.08629).

 <a id="2">[2]</a>
 Giri, S. K. & Schneider, A. (2021).
-Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data. arXiv:2108.08863.
+Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data.
+Journal of Cosmology and Astroparticle Physics, 2021(12), 046. [arXiv:2108.08863](https://arxiv.org/abs/2108.08863).